jennifer-remus-i8-psRx69lc-unsplash.jpg

 Nash Garabedian, Jr. is a spiritual director and retreat leader.
 He trained at the Center for Religious Development in Cambridge, Massachusetts.
 He has served as a maritime and racetrack chaplain and minister with churches in the United Church of Christ in Maine.
 Nash is a guest director at Eastern Point Retreat House in Gloucester, Massachusetts and is chaplain for the Portland Police Department, Portland, Maine.
 He serves as a spiritual director for the Ignatian Spiritual Exercises in Everyday Life.

 Alison Gingras is a recent participant in the Ignatian Retreat in Everyday Life (RIEL).
-As a new board member, she would like to help the Partnership promote the spiritual exercises.
-Alison lives in Jay and is a member of the St. Rose of Lima parish.
+As a member of the Ignatian Partnership of Maine's steering committee, she enjoys promoting the spiritual exercises and helping to organize other faith sharing events.
+Alison is a member of the St. Rose of Lima parish in Jay.
 She is married, is mother and step-mother to four adult children, and has one grandchild.
-Alison works at the Maine State Police Crime Laboratory as a Forensic Chemist.
-When she isn’t solving crime, you will find her helping people feel their best with Reflexology, playing Middle Eastern music on the clarinet and qanun, or gardening.
+She recently retired from the Maine State Police Crime Laboratory and currently has a reflexology practice with an office in Jay and a walk-in clinic at the Farmington Farmers' Market.
+In her spare time, she enjoys gardening and playing qanun with the Maine Arabic Music Community Ensemble.
+She serves on the Steering Committee.

 Jennifer Hansen has enjoyed listening to faith stories for more than a decade, initially as a small group facilitator and more recently as a spiritual director.
 Her certificate in spiritual direction comes from the Spiritual Direction Internship Initiative, St. Joseph Spiritual Ministries, Boston.
 Jennifer considers it a gift to hear people’s stories and an adventure to walk with them in their journey with God.
 She provides administrative support for the Ignatian Maine and leads small groups.
 She enjoys a good book, gardening, and activities in the great outdoors.
 Jennifer is married, mother of two adult children, and a resident of the Portland area.

 Holly Hoffmann has a passion for accompanying people as they deepen their personal relationship with God, discover their gifts, and live whole-heartedly in response to God’s invitation in their lives.
-Following a nearly twenty-year career in secondary education in Maine, Holly earned her Master of Divinity at Yale Divinity School.
-She served as a parish priest in the Episcopal Diocese of Maine for six years.
+Following a nearly twenty-year career in secondary education in Maine, Holly earned her Master of Divinity at Yale Divinity School and served in parish and diocesan ministries within the Episcopal Church for six years.
+She is now a practicing Roman Catholic.
+She and her husband are active members of St. Michael’s Parish in Augusta and Holy Name Parish in Boston.
 Her formation as a spiritual director was through Creighton University, earning a Certificate in Spiritual Direction and Directed Retreats and a Master of Arts in Christian Spirituality.
-She sees individuals for direction and serves in a variety of retreat settings, including being a guest director at Eastern Point Retreat House.
-She has been a retreat director on the Retreat in Everyday Life and now serves on the leadership board of Ignatian Maine.
-Holly is a PhD student in Formative Education in the Lynch School of Education and Human Development at Boston College.
-She and her husband live in Roslindale, MA and attend Holy Name Parish when in Boston, MA and St. Michael’s Parish when in Jefferson, Maine.
-She enjoys cooking, walking, biking, reflective writing, creating art in a variety of media, and regularly visiting her family in Maine.
+She sees individuals for ongoing direction and serves in a variety of retreat settings, including being a guest director at Eastern Point Retreat House in Gloucester, MA.
+She did her formation for the supervision of spiritual directors through Creighton’s Christian Spirituality Program.
+Holly is a PhD student in Formative Education at the Lynch School of Education and Human Development at Boston College.
+Her scholarly interests include the formation of spiritual directors, teachers, and leaders within schools and the church as well as ecumenical and interfaith dialog.
+She enjoys cooking, gardening, walking, biking, reflective writing, and creating art in a variety of media.
+She is a spiritual director for the Retreat in Everyday Life.

 Fr.
 John Michalowski, S.J. is an assistant pastor at Our Lady of Hope in Portland.
 He was an assistant at St. Peter in Charlotte, NC for eight years and a pastor at Saints Mary and Joseph in Salem, MA for nearly ten years.
 Before that, he was the director of Campion Renewal Center in Weston, MA, and earlier taught theology at Cheverus H.S.
 In Portland.
 He did tertianship under Fr.
 Joseph Tetlow, S.J.
 Later he completed the Associates Program in the Spiritual Exercises at Loyola in Guelph, Ontario.
 Besides his work in Ignatian spirituality, he has spoken on the Eucharist and Social Justice, on Christology, and on the Seamless Garment of Life.